struct/vector_t/README.md

 # Building

-`make library` will build `libvector.c`
+`make library` will build `libvector.so`

+`make library_debug` will build a debug version of the library

-`make test` will build and run the unit tests
+`make test` will build and run the unit tests with Address Sanitizer

-I recommend submoduling this repo or just copying out *vector.c* and *vector.h*
+`make format` runs clang format

-chris.rohlf@gmail.com - 2019
+chris.rohlf@gmail.com - 2021